bowphp/cqrs/readme.md

 }
 ```

-Execute the command in controller:
+Execute the command in the controller:

 ```php
 namespace App\Controllers;